-Each control surface has dual steering.
-The ailerons, flaps and elevator are controlled by control rods and levers, the rudder is controlled by stainless steel wire ropes.
+The steering of all control surfaces is doubled.
+The ailerons, flaps and elevator are controlled by control rods and levers, the rudder is controlled by steel wire ropes.
 Lift flaps are optionally equipped with electrical control.
-All controls attachments are designed the way not to disturb the pure airframe contour.
-Important checking points in wings are equipped with inspection holes with perspex covers.
-The control can be trimmed longitudinally in flight.
-The cockpit can be optionally equipped with the second control stick (for the crew).
+All controls attachments are installed the way so that not to interfere the airframe contour.
+The important checking points in wings are equipped with inspection holes with perspex covers.
+The control is possible to balance longitudinally.